Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Experimental Analysis

 \subsection{Video-Text Retrieval}

-\textbf{Datasets and Metrics.} Video Text Retrieval (VTR) aims to identify relevant videos from a large collection based on a given descriptive sentence, or vice versa.
-To facilitate research in this area, several datasets have been constructed, pairing videos with textual descriptions and enabling the evaluation of cross-modal alignment performance.
-Among these, MSR-VTT~\cite{vqa:msrvtt} is one of the most widely used benchmarks in the field.
-Following common practice, most existing approaches are evaluated on this dataset and report performance using the metrics R@1, R@5, R@10, and R@sum.
-These metrics are defined as follows: R\@1, R\@5, and R\@10 measure the recall rate at the top 1, 5, and 10 retrieved results, respectively, indicating the model’s ability to rank relevant items at the top.
-R\@sum is the sum of R\@1, R\@5, and R\@10, providing an aggregated measure of retrieval performance across different ranks.
+\textbf{Datasets and Metrics.} To facilitate VTR research, several datasets pairing videos with text descriptions have been created to evaluate cross-modal alignment.
+Among these, MSR-VTT~\cite{vqa:msrvtt} is a widely used benchmark.
+Following common practice, most methods are evaluated on this dataset and report R@1, R@5, R@10, and R@sum.
+R@1, R@5, and R@10 measure recall among the top 1, 5, and 10 results, reflecting ranking accuracy.
+R@sum aggregates these three scores to summarize overall retrieval performance.

-\textbf{Results and analysis.} By examining the results presented in Table~\ref{tab:coarse-grained-transfer} for the task of Video-Text Retrieval, it can be observed that most recent methods are built upon the pretrained CLIP model due to its strong visual-textual correspondence capability.
+\textbf{Results and analysis.} By examining the results on MSR-VTT~\cite{vqa:msrvtt} in Table~\ref{tab:coarse-grained-transfer} for the task of Video-Text Retrieval, it can be observed that most recent methods are built upon the pretrained CLIP model due to its strong visual-textual correspondence capability.
 Among these, fine-tuning with LoRA achieves the best performance, significantly surpassing other feature-modification transfer learning strategies such as prompt tuning, knowledge distillation, and adapter-based tuning, in the metric of R@1.
-As expected, directly fusing CLIP-extracted features with a post-network tuning scheme performs worse than most of the approaches that updates CLIP parameters, highlighting the importance of adapting the original foundation model to the target task and dataset for optimal performance.
+As expected, directly fusing CLIP-extracted features with a post-network tuning scheme performs worse than most approaches that update CLIP parameters, highlighting the importance of adapting the original foundation model to the target task and dataset for optimal performance.